 - Count of positive mentions,

 The best part is that you will immediately see a difference within the time range you’ve chosen.
 Brand24 will analyse two periods and show you the difference in metrics.
 It’s basically a social media audit handed on a silver platter.

 You can divide the fruit of your social media audit into three categories.

 The benefits of social media audit

 Let’s start with short-term goals.
-A social media audit will help you determine where you currently are with your social media marketing efforts.
-It will identify the best performing channels and help you create new objectives, like working on your engagement metrics, growing your followers or reaching a brand new audience.
+A social media audit will help you determine where you currently are with your social strategy.
+It will identify top performing posts, key insights the best performing social channels and help you create new objectives, like working on your engagement metrics, growing your follower count or reaching a brand new audience, or other social metrics.

 According to the Harvard Business Review, consumers now generate over 25% of content that appears in web searches for specific brand names.
 They also tend to trust the user-generated content much more than traditional forms of advertising.
-A social media audit will help you influence the most important discussions around your brand conducted on the Internet – the ones that centre around your brand or product.
+A social media audit will help you influence the most important discussions around your brand conducted on the Internet – the ones that centre around your brand or product on social platforms.

 HANDPICKED RELATE READ